 - Fire TV/Echo device initiated by voice operation

 The Fire TV is integrated with Amazon streaming making watching videos, listening to music or using applications simple.
 It works by connecting an HDMI cable to the TV receiver and Amazon Fire Stick for functionality.
-Ensure your TV is configured to ensure compatibility with such devices.
+Ensure your TV is configured properly with such devices to avoid Amazon Fire TV Sound Problems.
 If you do not know how to connect and configure the device, we suggest contacting Amazon Fire Stick Support for professional guidance.
 This is most of time your best resource to fix the problems with Fire TV device.

 The following provides multiple methods you can apply to correct the sound issue on your Amazon Fire TV: